Rail tickets booked till June 30 cancelled, only special trains to run now

 I am hoping that the state government can come to an agreement on this, Goyal also said.

-Competent authority has desired that all tickets booked for the above trains for the period up to June 30 2020 may be cancelled and full refund generated.
-The Shramik Special trains and Special train services that were started on May 12 shall however continue to operate, the order also read.
+Competent authority has desired that all tickets booked for the above trains for the period up to June 30, 2020, may be cancelled and full refund generated.
+The Shramik Special trains and Special train services that were started on May 12 shall, however, continue to operate, the order also read.